 How to find the equation of a hyperbola given the centre, focus and vertex?

-Hyperbola is a type of curve that has an equation of the form (x - h) / a2 - (y - k) / b2 = 1, where a, b, h and k are constants that are not equal to zero.
+Hyperbola is a type of curve that has an equation of the form (x - h) / a2 - (y - k) / b2 = 1, where a, b, h and k are constants, and a,b are not equal to zero.
 They have many applications in various fields.

 Answer: We can find the equation of hyperbola by finding the values of a and b from the given vertex, focus and centre and substitute in the general equation of the hyperbola.